This article originally appeared on VICE Germany

 Breaking up with someone can feel like getting punched in the gut non-stop for weeks on end.
 And it's not just the debilitating physical and emotional pain – a break-up screws up your daily life.
 It messes with any plans you had for the future, with your social circle, your tenancy agreement and your belief that the world is ultimately a fair and just place.
 According to the stress scale of psychiatrists Thomas Holmes and Richard Rahe, only the death of your partner causes more stress than breaking up.

-Despite all that pain, many of us have had more breakups by the end of our 20s than our grandparents had in their entire lives.
+Despite all that pain, many of us have had more break-ups by the end of our twenties than our grandparents had in their entire lives.
 But that's a good thing, right?
 We have the opportunity to find our perfect partners, while couples in earlier generations might have stayed together because society dictated they should.

 VICE: With the title of your book, you're basically saying breaking up is like committing a crime?

-Even if you break up in your 20s or early 30s?
+Even if you break up in your twenties or early thirties?